WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 The runaway behaviour disappears when friction from out-of-equilibrium particles is considered.
 The solid green line shows $\vw$ when only the top quark is out of equilibrium, with collision terms computed using only QCD interactions.
 The dotted pink line shows $\vw$ when the gluon is also allowed to be out of equilibrium.
 We see that the wall velocity becomes slightly smaller than when only the top is out of equilibrium.
 The difference is small, as the massless gluon does not directly provide friction on the bubble wall, but only indirectly via its interactions with the top quark distribution.

-In the blue dot-dashed line the top quark is still the only out-of-equilibrium particle, but we have also included electroweak interactions in the collisions.
+In the blue dot-dashed line the top quark is still the only out-of-equilibrium particle, but we have also included weak interactions in the collisions.
 Since the top quark can now relax back to equilibrium more efficiently than with QCD interactions only, the friction force decreases, and $\vw$ becomes closer to the LTE result.
 The gray dashed line shows the effect of allowing bottom quarks out of equilibrium as well.
 As the bottom quark Yukawa coupling is almost two orders of magnitude smaller than the top Yukawa coupling, the additional friction from including the bottom quarks is relatively small, and the result is very close to the result with only the top quark out of equilibrium, as expected.

 Lastly, the solid orange line shows $\vw$ for out-of-equilibrium top quarks and $W$ bosons, with QCD and weak interactions.
-Since the $W$ boson has significant mass and contributes 9 degrees of freedom (the $W$ and $Z$ are treated as identical), its contribution to the friction is expected to be significant.
+Since the $W$ boson has a significant mass and contributes 9 degrees of freedom (the $W$ and $Z$ are treated as identical), its contribution to the friction is expected to be significant.
 Indeed, $\vw$ is significantly smaller than when only the friction from the out-of-equilibrium top quark is considered.
 Interestingly, the result is close to the solid green line, where only the top was out of equilibrium and weak interactions were neglected.
 We believe this to be a coincidence.
 The value of $\vw$ varies most strongly between the different approaches for smaller values of $\vw$.
 The reason is that for $\vw$ close to the Jouguet velocity $\vJ$, the pressure varies very strongly as a function of $\vw$.
 The same absolute change in pressure therefore results in a smaller change in $\vw$ close to $\vJ$ than for $\vw \ll \vJ$.

 We also tested setting the top quark and all the light quarks out of equilibrium, which resulted in a negligibly small change in the wall velocity.
 This is due to the light quarks not producing friction on the bubble wall directly (not shown in this graph).
-Setting all three species out of equilibrium seemed to make the code unstable, most likely due to the large number of degrees of freedom in the light quarks and the strong coupling between them and the gluon.
+Setting the top quark, light quarks \emph{and} gluon out of equilibrium seemed to make the code unstable, most likely due to the large number of degrees of freedom in the light quarks and the strong coupling between them and the gluon.
 However, from the above tests, we expect the effects on the wall velocity to be small.